corda/samples/cordapp-upgrades/README.md

  also be used to experiment.

 Note: If this example is compiled against Corda 4.0, then a bug will prevent this scenario from executing successfully.
+By default, the sample is compiled against a snapshot of 5.0, which does not have the problem.
 The issue is that the new version of `FinalityFlow` in 4.0 has a `targetPlatformVersion` gate that prevents the old API from being called if the app has set `targetPlatformVersion = 4`.
 To fix this, change the V2 workflows app to use `targetPlatformVersion = 3` instead.
 This issue is fixed in Corda 4.1.